-My mistake was being in a hurry.
+My mistake was hurrying.

 Of course, I had good reason to hurry.
 At my daughter’s art class I’d missed three phone calls in a row from my husband.
 He was home with our youngest.
 When I called back, no one was there to pick up.